knpuniversity/phpunit/knpu/mocking.md

 logic is correct, but we don't need the length stuff!
 Remove the second argument:
 `expectedIsLarge`.
 And then remove the asserts for it.

-In the data provider, take out the second argument from each test case.
+In the data provider, remove the second argument from each test case.

 Try the tests again!